Polarsteps vs Google Maps 2026: Journal or Navigator?

 Documentation and directions carried the most weight.
 That is the fork: capturing the journey versus executing it.
 Neither app meaningfully does the other’s job.

 Winner for pricing: tie.
-Both are free to use.
-Polarsteps’ printed books are an optional add-on, not a required upgrade.
+Both are free for their core purpose.
+Polarsteps’ Plus subscription and printed books are optional add-ons, not required upgrades.

 The journal vs the map that talks back